 - 1 egg gently beaten with water

-- In a bowl, dissolve the yeast and sugar in the warm water.
-Allow to proof for 10 minutes in a warm place.
-Beat eggs, oil, salt and yeast.
+- In a bowl, dissolve the yeast and sugar in warm water.
+Allow proofing for 10 minutes in a warm place.
+Beat eggs, oil, salt, and yeast.

-- Place the ball of dough in a large, greased bowl and cover with greased plastic wrap.
-Refrigerate and allow rising overnight.
+- Place the ball of dough in a large, greased bowl and cover it with greased plastic wrap.
+Refrigerate and allow to rise overnight.

 - Punch down the down dough until it reaches its original volume.
-Form the bread into the desired shape and place into a greased pan and cover with plastic wrap.
-Allow to rise in the greased bowl.
+Form the bread into the desired shape and place it into a greased pan and cover it with plastic wrap.
+Allow rising in the greased bowl.

-- Brush the top of the brioche with egg wash and put in cool oven.
-Bake about 45 minutes at 150°C.
+- Brush the top of the brioche with egg wash and put it in a cool oven.
+Bake for about 45 minutes at 150°C.

 Do you find the traditional cinnamon rolls dough too dry and tough?
-If so, here’s is another suggestion from Zomick’s bakery: follow the recipe exactly as it is written but instead of making dinner rolls, you can make delicious cinnamon rolls which will melt in your mouth.
-Using this dough and just add small amount of cream and drizzle powder sugar and vanilla over the top as soon as they come out of the oven.
+If so, here’s another suggestion from Zomick’s bakery: follow the recipe exactly as it is written but instead of making dinner rolls, you can make delicious cinnamon rolls that will melt in your mouth.
+Using this dough and just add a small amount of cream and drizzle powdered sugar and vanilla over the top as soon as they come out of the oven.
 Zomick’s personnel assures you that your dough will be soft and tender for days.

 Zomick’s Kosher Bakery – Honey Challah for Shabbat

-At the end you’ll find this Zomick’s recipe very good and your challah will be beautiful to see.
+In the end, you’ll find this Zomick’s recipe very good and your challah will be beautiful to see.
 Also, you could tweak it a bit.
 If you don’t have currants try using dried cranberries.
-Try adding some finely chopped dried apricots and give it a touch of cinnamon, nutmeg and allspice.
+Try adding some finely chopped dried apricots and give it a touch of cinnamon, nutmeg, and allspice.
 It will be wonderful.

 • 2 teaspoons baking powder